urpedersen/RUVIS/Tools/RUMD/readme.md

 This folder contains tools for usage with [RUMD](http://rumd.org/) software package for Molecular Dynamics simulations.

 All the below usage examples assume that you are located in folder with a RUMD simulation.
 The examples will generate a webpage in the folder that can be viewed with any browser.
-The examples assume you have firefox installed.
+The examples assume you have firefox installed, however, pick your favorite.

 ## Usage from Linux commandline
 ``sh